The title of this post should really be: "How to become a senior developer, from somebody who is one, relayed to you by somebody who isn't one".

 Continually stepping back from the nuts-and-bolts of the issue in this way leads to viewing the issue not in isolation, but from a much wider point of view which reframes the problem in different ways, and which may make solving the problem suddenly seem trivial.
 This method may suggest fixes which would have been difficult to consider when only looking at the lower-level code implementation of the problem.

 I liken this skill to having the ability to remove yourself from the current situation, from deep within the coding trenches, and view it from 10,000 feet above instead.

-There have been times where I've personally been handed a task to complete, and that task has eventually proven to be much more difficult to complete than anybody had accounted for, due to one of a whole host of reasons.
-As a junior developer, my mind has naturally moved toward 'how can I get this working exactly as specified?'.
-I've wanted to complete the tasks that I've been given in exactly the way that they've been specified, because anything less feels like giving up, or asking for help with something that I should be capable of doing myself.
+There have been times where I've personally been handed a task to complete, and that task may eventually have proven to be much more difficult to complete than anybody had initially accounted for, due to one of a whole host of reasons.
+As a junior developer, my mind has naturally moved toward "how can I get this working exactly as specified?".
+I've wanted to complete the tasks that I've been given in exactly the way that they've been specified, because anything less feels like giving up, or asking for help with something that I should be capable of doing alone.
 Several times Ash has eventually gotten involved once it's become clear that I've been having difficulties, or that the time estimate has started running too far over.
 Many of these times, while I've been deep in the code, surrounded by broken functionality that I'm trying hard to fix, Ash would say something like: "Okay this has turned out to be much more complicated than we thought it would be, why don't we try this instead.
 It's a different solution, but will be just as useful from the customer's point of view".

 Architecture / Foresight for roadmap